-As of the moment of writing (01-10-2020) Kenya has reported 38,529 official cases of coronavirus infections.
-Of those, 711 people died as a result of the coronavirus.
-Although the number of infections in Kenya remained relatively low at first, it has quickly increased in the last few weeks.
+At the moment of writing (15-04-2021), Kenya has reported 148,128 official cases of coronavirus infections.
+Of those, 2,420 people died as a result of the coronavirus.
+The number of infections in Kenya has quickly started to rise since March 2021, primarily in the districts Nairobi, Machakos, Kiambu, Nakuru, Kajiado, Mombasa and Kisumu.
+Passenger flights between Kenya and the United Kingdom have been suspended since 9 April.
 The Kenyan government has therefore taken drastic measures to stop the spread of the virus.
 These include:

-Can I already apply for a visa for a planned trip to Kenya?
+Can I currently apply for a visa for a trip to Kenya?

 The coronavirus (Covid-19) in Kenya has led to a temporary travel ban, which has since been lifted.